 I have written in detail about index funds vs large cap funds.
 You can read it to understand how and when you should pick index funds over actively managed funds.

-By the way, if you are looking for Best Index Funds to invest or for Top 5 index funds in India, I would say that there is not much to choose from.
+By the way, if you are looking for the Best Index Funds to invest in or for Top 5 index funds in India, I would say that there is not much to choose from.
 Keep things simple when investing in index funds.
 If you have to pick an index fund tracking large-cap stocks, don’t be too obsessed with technicalities.
 Keep it simple.
-Pick funds with large AUM of reputed AMC, having reasonably low expenses and decently low tracking error.
+Pick funds with a large AUM of reputed AMC, having reasonably low expenses and decently low tracking error.
 That’s it.
 Don’t try to optimize this selection too much.
 It won’t help much.
+And don’t run after the cheapest index fund in India.
+Low cost is not everything.

 I hope you found this complete list of Index Funds in India (2021-22) useful.
 If you are planning to invest in passive funds tracking Indian stock market index, then you can use this list to easily choose your Index Funds for investing in 2021-22.